 Standing upright is highly valued by most individuals, both psychologically (e.g. enabling eye to eye interaction) and physiologically (e.g. maintaining muscle strength).
 Standing frames are commonly used by people with spinal cord injury (SCI) who are unable to stand unaided.
 These frames provide support to enable even severely disabled patients to stand safely.
 Regular use has been shown to minimise the physical complications arising from prolonged immobility and increase feelings of well being.

 Many people with MS develop severe walking problems and consequently spend much of their day sitting down.
 The associated secondary problems (e.g. pressure sores, contractures, muscle wasting) impact on quality of life and result in increased healthcare needs.
 These problems can be minimised if physical activity is increased.
 However, without easy access to a frame people must travel to a rehabilitation/MS centre to stand, often incurring expensive travel costs.
-Using a standing frame at home may offer a solution which reduces the economic and social costs for the patient and NHS.
+We wished to find out whether using a standing frame at home may offer a solution which reduces the economic and social costs for the patient and NHS.

-The SUMS study involves 140 severely physically impaired people with MS. Participants will be randomly allocated to either a home-based, self-management standing programme (with advice and support) along with their usual care or to usual care alone.
-Participants will be asked to stand three times weekly over 20 weeks.
-A range of outcomes, including motor function and balance, will be measured at intervals throughout the study and compared between the two groups.
+The SUMS study involved 140 severely physically impaired people with MS. Participants were randomly allocated to either a home-based, self-management standing programme (with advice and support) along with their usual care or to usual care alone.
+Participants were asked to stand three times weekly over 20 weeks.
+A range of outcomes, including motor function and balance, was measured at intervals throughout the study and compared between the two groups.

 How were people with MS involved in developing this research study?